-11.1 Adverse Events
+11.1 Adverse Events (AEs)

-Pre-existing medical conditions will be recorded at the Baseline Assessment.
-AEs related to the surgical intervention will be recorded from randomisation until 12 months post-surgical intervention or until the patient withdraws or dies.
+Pre-existing medical conditions that may affect the trial intervention should be recorded at the Baseline Assessment CRF.
+Adverse Events (AEs) related to the surgical intervention will be recorded from randomisation until 12 months post-surgical intervention or until the patient withdraws or dies.
 The site Principal Investigator or their delegate is responsible for the assessment of causality of AEs.
 AEs will be classified for type and severity according to the CTCAE criteria, v 5.0 (appendix III).

-Surgery-related Adverse Events -SrAEs (Surgical complications)
+11.1.1 Surgery-related Adverse Events -SrAEs (Surgical complications)